whisthq/whist/container-images/README.md

 echo <PAT> | docker login --username <GH_USERNAME> --password-stdin ghcr.io
 ```

-Replace `<PAT>` with a [Github Personal Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) with at least the `package` scope.
+Replace `<PAT>` with a [GitHub Personal Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) with at least the `package` scope.
 Also, replace `<GH_USERNAME>` with your GitHub username.

 Then, retrieve the tag you wish to run by grabbing the relevant (full) Git commit hash from this repository, and run:

 ```
-[FRACTAL_DPI=96] ./run_remote_container_image.sh APP_WITH_ENVIRONMENT TAG [MOUNT]
+./run_remote_container_image.sh APP_WITH_ENVIRONMENT TAG [OPTIONS...]
 ```

 The argument `TAG` is the full Git commit hash to run.
 Note that `APP_WITH_ENVIRONMENT` is something like `dev/browsers/chrome`, for instance.
-All other configuration is the same as the local case.
+All other configuration is the same as the local case, and the `--help` argument works with this script too.

 ### Connecting to Images

-Before connecting to the server protocol that runs in the container, the host service needs to receive a `set_container_start_values` request in order to allow the container to run.
-For now, this request automatically made by `run_container_image.sh`.
-This request sets the DPI and User ID.

-If you are using a high-DPI screen, you may want to pass in the optional DPI argument by setting the `FRACTAL_DPI` environment variable on your host.
-If you want to save your configs between sessions, then set the `FRACTAL_USER_ID` environment variable on your host.
-Additionally, you can set the `FRACTAL_TIMEOUT` environment variable, in case you don't want the protocol server to auto-shutdown after 60 seconds.
+If you are using a high-DPI screen, you may want to pass in the optional DPI argument to the above scripts.
+If you want to save your configs between sessions, then pass in a user ID and config encryption token as well.
+In case you don't want the server protocol to auto-shutdown after 60 seconds, you can set the timeout with another argument.
+As mentioned above, pass in `--help` to one of the container image-running scripts to see all the available options.

 Currently, it is important to wait 5-10 seconds after making the cURL request before connecting to the container via `./FractalClient -w [width] -h [height] [ec2-ip-address]`.
 This is due to a race condition between the `fractal-audio.service` and the protocol audio capturing code: (See issue [#360](https://github.com/fractal/fractal/issues/360)).